Gurge44/EndlessHostRoles/README.md

 - Mechanic: Settings that determine how many uses it takes to fix Lights/Comms and Reactor/O2
 - Sheriff: Setting whether to display the shot limit next to the role name
 - Tracefinder: Settings that determine the delay in which the arrows show up
+- Bodyguard: Setting whether the murderer dies when the bodyguard protects the target
 #### Impostors
 - Assassin: Kill Cooldown no longer resets when unshifting
 - Bounty Hunter: Swap Timer is displayed next to the role name, not on the Shapeshift button => Changed the basis to regular Impostor